faazabilamri7/udemy-devops-15-real-projects/Windows_InstallDevOpsTools.md

 Git Bash is now installed on your Windows system, and you can use it to run Git commands and Unix utilities from the command line.

 <!--
-minikube in Windows has many issues
+minikube on Windows has many issues

 ```dos
 C:\devbox>minikube start --driver=none